audioxide/data/data/posts/20160413-reviews-major-lazer-free-the-universe.md

   frustrate me, but which can also be somewhat forgiven for serving the primary purpose of the genre.
 week: 49
+blurb: It’s convenient to find here a record so blatantly demonstrative of EDM’s pitfalls.
+Formulaic song writing; a complete absence of dynamics; a detachment in structure… these are tropes of dance music that will continue to frustrate, but which can also be somewhat forgiven for serving the primary purpose of the genre.
 ---
 author: ANDRÉ
 review: EDM is undoubtedly one of the more divisive genres in modern music.
 Even